 With more than $50 billion of capital under management and administration as of December 31, 2021, Antares is a private debt credit manager and a leading provider of financing and investment solutions for middle-market private equity-backed borrowers and investors.
 Through its Asset Management & Funding team, Antares offers the opportunity to invest in collateralized loan obligations, funds, and separately managed accounts.
 Championing middle market growth throughout market cycles, Antares helps its people, partners, and communities achieve their full potential.
 Visit Antares.com or follow the company on Linked

 Black-owned businesses play a vital role in neighborhoods around the country.
 Yet according to research firm McKinsey, Black-owned & minority-owned businesses are more likely to close in the face of business disruptions (including COVID-19).
-The Washington Post reported more than 40% of African American business owners had to shut down during COVID-19.
-This is nearly double the average across all business owners (22%).
-The report also showed that 32% of Hispanic business owners had to shut down, and 25% of Asian business owners followed suit.
+The Washington Post reported more than 40% of African American business owners had to shut down during the peak of the Covid-19 pandemic.

 Luckily, a host of federal programs, nonprofits, and professional networks are stepping up their efforts to support minority-owned businesses with financing, advocacy, and consulting services.
 If you are a small business owner or entrepreneur within a minority group, you may qualify for financial assistance.